Anti-Inflammatory Turmeric Smoothie Recipe (Easy & Delicious!)

 You want to steer clear from making smoothies with ONLY fruit because adding too much sugar, even if it comes in a natural state like fruit, can spike up your blood sugar levels.
 When creating your own anti-inflammatory smoothies, like other healthy frozen smoothie packs, you want to include a variety and balance of vegetables, fruit, protein, and liquid.

 Since some natural ingredients for anti-inflammation can have a strong flavor to them, like ginger, I like to pair the spiciness with sweet and tangy fruits like pineapple or mangoes.
+If you want a caffeine booster with your morning drink, you can also try our healthy coffee protein shake too.

 Anti-Inflammatory Turmeric & Ginger Smoothie